PriyaSoneji/TrackoscopePython/readme.md

 This program is to be run on a laptop.
 It has the full object-tracking capability and has a user-friendly GUI (work-in-progress)

 ### PiFPSTest.py
 This program is to be run on a Raspberry Pi with a Raspberry Pi Camera.
 Optimizes FPS through threading.
+Max FPS achieved: 160 fps

 ### Tracking_Rasp.py
 This program is to be run on a Raspberry Pi.
 It has limited object-tracking capability and has a user-friendly GUI.
 Treats the Pi Camera as a webcam.
-There is current issues with communicating to the Arduino (work-in-progress)

 ### Tracking_RaspFPSOpt.py
 This program is to be run on a Raspberry Pi.
 It has limited object-tracking capability and has a user-friendly GUI.
 Uses a Pi Camera library to try and optimize FPS.
-There is current issues with communicating to the Arduino (work-in-progress)

 ### object_tracking.py
 This program is to be run on a laptop.
 It is the earliest stage of object-tracking.